A Guide on Japanese Kitchen Design: The Fusion of Elegance and Functionality

 What color are Japanese kitchens?

-Japanese kitchens typically feature warm, muted tones such as sand, beige, white, cream, taupe, soft grays, and earthy browns.
-Darker colors, such as black, are rarely used for contrast or emphasis, resulting in a calm yet expressive color scheme.
+Japanese kitchens typically use warm, muted tones such as sand, beige, white, cream, taupe, soft gray, and earthy brown.
+Darker colors, including black, are usually used sparingly for contrast or emphasis so the overall palette stays calm and balanced.